lunaatang/llm-math-reasoning-eval/README.md

   any tier without overwriting another tier's results.
 Includes a deterministic mock model so the pipeline can be validated without an API key.
-- `judge_validation.py` — **validates the LLM-as-judge** used in
+- `judge_validation.py` — **pilots a validation of the LLM-as-judge** used in `reasoning_analysis.py`.
+It evaluates an error-enriched set containing natural model steps and transparently marked synthetic examples, while giving the judge the same prior context available to the human annotator.
-  reasoning_analysis: builds a human-annotated, label-balanced set (natural + transparently-marked synthetic error steps), gives the judge the same prior context the human saw, and reports agreement.
-Result: 84% agreement vs. a 57% majority-class baseline, weakest on unsupported_jump (judge too lenient about skipped reasoning).
-See `results/judge_validation_summary.md` and notebook Section 12.
+  Raw agreement was 84% versus a 57% majority-class baseline, with the weakest performance on `unsupported_jump`.
+Because the study is small, uses one annotator, and includes synthetic examples, the result is treated as a diagnostic rather than a definitive reliability estimate.
 - `reasoning_analysis.py` — **step-level reasoning analysis** (project
   extension): segments each model solution into steps and verifies each one, surfacing "right answer but flawed/skipped reasoning" cases that answer-only